Precision bounds for bosonic quantum batteries: Appendix B: Optimal signal-to-noise ratio for Gaussian states

 To get a hint on how much of each energetic resource (squeezing and displacement) contributes to the optimal Gaussian state, we show the numerical values of the solutions as a function of $T, \epsilon$ in Fig.\ref{lagrange_opt_parameters}.
-Whereas the optimal displacement seems to simply increase as more energy is allowed into the system, regardless of temperature, the optimal squeezing displays a less uniform behaviour.
+Whereas the optimal displacement appears to increase with increasing energy input to the system, regardless of temperature, the optimal squeezing shows a less uniform behaviour.
 Interestingly, for most of the $(T, \epsilon)$ values, highly squeezed states (i.e. $z_{o p t}$ small) are advantageous, and so for the majority of the parameter space we may approximate

 and solve Eq.\ref{eq: optimal_squeezing} explicitly for the squeezing parameter:

 With this approximation, the optimal Gaussian \textit{signal-to-noise} ratio finally yields: